Learning Sets with Separating Kernels: Acknowledgement

 \section{Acknowledgement}

-L.~R. is assistant professor at DISI, Universit\`a di Genova, Italy and currently on leave of absence.
-A.~T.~gratefully acknowledges the financial support of the Italian Ministry of Education, University and Research (FIRB project RBFR10COAQ).
+A.~T.~acknowledges the financial support of the Italian Ministry of Education, University and Research (FIRB project RBFR10COAQ).
+L.~R.~acknowledges the financial support of the Italian Ministry of Education, University and Research (FIRB project RBFR12M3AC).